Pejar Dam: Recreation

 The Pejar Dam is stocked with rainbow and brown trout and is a popular spot for trout anglers.

 Powered and unpowered boating is permitted on the reservoir; with access via a gravel launch ramp.
 The reservoir is suitable for kayaks and canoes.
 Barbeques, picnic shelters, untreated water, and rubbish bins are provided.
 Swimming is not permitted.
 Camping is also not permitted at Pejar Dam.

 Criticism

 In theory Pejar Dam represents 60% of Goulburn's’ water, because of its size in proportion to the total storage.
 In practice, Pejar Dam does not perform near this level because it is not catching and then delivering that amount of water to Goulburn.
 This is because Pejar Dam has no engineered link to the City and no engineered link to the river.

 In May 2005, the Goulburn City Council announced that, as a result of prolonged drought conditions, storage had reached a crisis point as dam levels fell to 10% of capacity.
 Even though there had been no significant rain since December 2004 Sooley Dam had maintained a capacity of 70%.
-Despite this, the council enforced the strictest of water restrictions and released a politically motivated statement that the city was likely to run out of the water by early-2006.
-In November 2005, although the drought has broken in districts surrounding the region, the dam was still 11% full.